circlefin/recoverable-wrapper/contracts/rpool/README.md

 This repo provides a sample implementation of an RPool, which is a pool designed to exchange an unsettled ERC20R asset for a base ERC20 of the same asset.

-Note: these contracts have not been audited and are meant for demonstration purposes.

 ## Paper

-For more info about this research can be found here: [insert link]
+For more info about this research can be found here: [coming soon]